Dorset Holiday July 2005 - page 3

 |

-Lyme Regis was our destination on holiday day 4; we found a nice little
+Lyme Regis was our destination on holiday day 4, where we soon found a

-café in town where we enjoyed a delicious Dorset cream tea with jam
+nice little café to enjoy a delicious Dorset cream tea with jam scones.

 |